-Telenor's Board of Directors has a diverse composition and expertise tailored to meet the company's needs.
-Information regarding the background, education and other board positions of each Board member is available on Telenor's website: www.telenor.com/ about-us/corporate-governance/ board-of-directors
+Telenor's Board of Directors has a diverse composition and expertise tailored to meet the Company's needs.
+Information regarding the background, education and other board positions of each Board member is available on Telenor's website: www.telenor.com/ about-us/corporate-governance/ board-of-directors.

 None of the Board members, apart from the employee representatives, is an employee of Telenor or has carried out work for Telenor.
-The management is not represented on the board, and all shareholder representatives on the board are independent.
+In Norway, executive personnel are not normally elected to the board of directors (two-tier system).
+The management is not represented on the Board, and all shareholder representatives on the board are independent.

-In addition to having the appropriate expertise, it is important that the board of directors has sufficient capacity to carry out its duties.
+In addition to having the appropriate expertise, it is important that the Board of Directors has sufficient capacity to carry out its duties.
 The commitment involved in being a member of a board can vary from company to company, and it is therefore no set limit for the number of board appointments an individual should hold.